usedropper/api-documentation/docs/queries/get-delivery-status.md

 # Get Delivery Status

-Get Delivery query is used to get all detials of a particular delivery.
+The Get Delivery query is used to fetch all details about a specific delivery..
-To do this, you make a query request by calling getDelivery endpoint and passing `tracking_id` as a parameter.
+To do this, you make a request by calling getDelivery query and passing `tracking_id` as a parameter.

 Think about graphql queries like GET request in REST.